MichaelCurrin/coding-blog/_posts/2020-10-29-resources.md

 ---
 title: Resources
-description: How to get into development and build something
+description: Links to tutorials, code challenges and an app that gives you project ideas
 ---

 Coding takes time and practice.
-Here I recommend some online sources to find help and ideas.
+Here I recommend some online sources aimed at helping a beginner get better at software development.

 ## Learn